The Daisy Trust

 Overview

 Founded in 1981, The Daisy Trust is a volunteer-run grant-making charity that has served the London Borough of Hammersmith and Fulham for over 40 years.
-The Trust raises funds through community events—including an annual fair at the Hurlingham Club and a ball—then redistributes this money as grants to local charities and voluntary organizations.
+The Trust raises funds through community events—including an annual fair at the Hurlingham Club and a ball—then redistributes this money as grants to local charities and voluntary organisations.
 Operating with zero administrative costs as all trustees serve without remuneration, the Trust can direct 100% of fundraising proceeds back into the community.
-Recent financial data shows annual income of £86,136 with expenditure of £100,238 (2024), indicating they are drawing on reserves to maximize grant-making.
 The Trust makes grants monthly to projects that help disadvantaged people of any age, with a particular focus on poverty relief, education, health, and community development.

 Funding Priorities